 The operator should periodically observe the normal running pressures of the hydraulic pumps as he moves down the row.
 A high-pitched squeal (Flow Control with Relief) or hissing sound indicates that a relief valve in the hydraulic system is opening because a conveyor or other component has stalled out.
-By installing a pressure gauge at the hydraulic pump and using the process of elimination, the operator can identify the problem component.
+By installing a pressure gauge at one of the test ports and using the process of elimination, the operator can identify the problem component.
 When a jam-up occurs, the motors require more power and thus the pressure gauge registers more pressure.